EhsanTamandeh/PolyGenNet-/README.md

 <div align="center">
-    <h1>PolyGenNet-</h1>
+    <h1>NetPolyGen-</h1>

 </div>

 # Introduction

-PolyGenNet- is a computational framework designed to analyze and visualize **gene-gene interaction networks** in the context of complex human traits.
+NetPolyGen- is a computational framework designed to analyze and visualize **gene-gene interaction networks** in the context of complex human traits.
 The platform integrates multiple datasets to uncover trait-specific variations in gene interactions and provides an accessible interface for both exploratory analysis and hypothesis-driven research.

-## Article Related to PolyGenNet-
+## Article Related to NetPolyGen-

 **Title**:
 A Systematic Analysis of Gene-Gene Interaction Networks Underlying Human Polygenic Phenotypes